01: Not having the best gear

 Bike woes can be avoidable or plain unlucky.
 The thought of being marooned on the side of the road as the competition flies past is enough to give triathletes sleepless nights.
 It’s all part of racing and the sooner you accept that, the happier a racer you’ll be.
 But you can also prepare well.
 That means making sure your bike is properly serviced, with brakes and gears all in working order.

-Practise changing a puncture, and make sure you have the requisite kit to change one – and inflate a new inner tube.
-A puncture should not equal a DNF, it just gives you a post-race tale of overcoming adversity, and an excuse for why your key rival pipped you.
+Practise repairing a puncture, and make sure you have the requisite kit to change one – and inflate a new inner tube.
+A puncture should not equal a DNF, it just gives you a post-race tale of overcoming adversity, and the perfect race-day excuse for why your key rival pipped you.

 07 Cramp during the run